Aymen568/Image-website-engine/README.md

 ## Tools
 - Frontend Development: Streamlit
 - Backend Development: Flask
+- Database: Elasticsearch
 - Deployment: Docker
+-
+## Requirements
+  - Elasticsearch 8.1.0
+  - Elasticknn plgin 8.1.0 (You can install it from this link: https://github.com/alexklibisz/elastiknn/releases/tag/8.1.0.0)

 ## Installation
 In order to reproduce the project you have to: